-The provision is outstanding.
+The provision is good.

 Children are safe and very well cared for in premises that are safe, secure and suitable for their purpose because the childminder ensures that the environment gives them good access to a comprehensive range of facilities that successfully promote children's development.
 The large outdoor play space is used throughout the year and allows a flexible range of activities to take place with children of a variety of ages.
-The children always use wide range of equipment that is suitable and safe.
+The children always use a wide range of equipment that is suitable and safe.
 This is because the childminder provides furniture, equipment and toys which are appropriate for their purpose.
 They are of suitable design and condition, well maintained and conform to safety standards.

 Safety is promoted because the childminder takes positive steps within the home and on outings and ensures proper precautions are taken to prevent accidents.
+However, at the time of the inspection the childminder went out to collect a child from school in the car.
+He did not have a mobile phone or any emergency contact details with him in case of emergency.
 Children are learning to keep themselves safe because the childminder encourages children to begin to understand about safety issues both within the setting and outside.
 For example, children took part in a road safety campaign with the childminding group and shared the information with parents to ensure consistency between carers and home environment.

-Children are well protected because the childminder has a good understanding of her role in child protection and is able to put appropriate procedures into practice if necessary.
-She is due to up date her knowledge in this area in coming months.
+Children are well protected because the childminder has an understanding of his role in child protection and is able to put appropriate procedures into practice if necessary.
+He is due to update his knowledge in this area in coming months.

 Younger children are able to investigate and explore their surroundings safely.
 They begin to understand there are rules and boundaries that keep them safe.
-They develop an increasing understanding of how to keep themselves safe and self control in order that they do not hurt others.
+They develop an increasing understanding of how to keep themselves safe and self control in order that they don't hurt others.
 The childminder ensures that children use appropriate and safe equipment and encourages children to become aware of their own safety and that of others.